Last Updated on August 19, 2021 by Grow with Bovees

 1. Billy Goat F1302SPH Force Blower— Bovees Best Overall

-In terms of power, the Billy Goat F1302SPH has the most powerful engine out of all walk behind leaf blowers on our list.
-It has a 393cc Honda GX engine that is powerful enough for commercial use, such as landscape architects, cemeteries, park departments, and schools.
+In terms of power, the Billy Goat F1302SPH has the most powerful engine out of all commercial walk behind leaf blowers on our list.
+It has a bigger engine than most other blowers here, a 393cc Honda GX engine that is powerful enough for commercial use, by businesses such as lawncare companies, cemeteries, park departments, and schools.

 Other specs of the Billy Goat include an ergonomic padded handle, air speeds reaching up to 200 mph, and large 13-inch rear wheels.
 According to customers, the best thing about the Billy Goat leaf blower, however, is how fast it blows away leaves and even larger debris.